-1. Introduction and ethos
+1. Introduction and Ethos

 - Goldwyn School is a community and all those directly connected (staff, governors, parents, families and pupils) have an essential role to play in making it safe and secure.
-Goldwyn School recognises our moral and statutory responsibility to safeguard and promote the welfare of all children. - Goldwyn School recognises the importance of providing an ethos and environment within school that will help children to feel safe, secure and respected; encourage them to talk openly; and enable them to feel confident that they will be listened to.
-We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice. - Our school core safeguarding principles are: - It is a whole school responsibility to safeguard and promote the welfare of children as its paramount concern - All children (defined as those up to the age of 18) regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection - All children have a right to be heard and to have their wishes and feelings taken into account - All staff understand safe professional practice and adhere to our code of conduct and other associated policies - All staff have a responsibility to recognise vulnerability in children and act on any concern in accordance with this guidance - There are four main elements to our safeguarding policy - Prevention (e.g. positive, supportive, safe school culture, curriculum and pastoral opportunities for children, safer recruitment procedures); - Protection (by following the agreed procedures, ensuring all staff are trained and supported to respond appropriately and sensitively to safeguarding concerns); - Support (for all pupils, parents and staff, and where appropriate specific intervention for those who may be at risk of harm); - Working with parents and other agencies (to ensure appropriate communications and actions are undertaken). - The procedures contained in this policy apply to all staff and governors and are consistent with those of Kent Safeguarding Children Board (KSCB).
+Goldwyn School recognises our moral and statutory responsibility to safeguard and promote the welfare of all children with their best interests at the centre of our work. - Goldwyn School recognises the importance of providing an ethos and environment within school that will help children to feel safe, secure and respected; encourage them to talk openly; and enable them to feel confident that they will be listened to.
+We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice. - Our school core safeguarding principles are: - That schools are an important part of the wider safeguarding system for children. - It is a whole school responsibility to safeguard and promote the welfare of children as its paramount concern - All children (defined as those up to the age of 18) regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection - All children have a right to be heard and to have their wishes and feelings taken into account - $\circ\;$ All staff understand safe professional practice and adhere to our code of conduct and other associated policies - All staff have a responsibility to recognise vulnerability in children and act on any concern in accordance with this guidance - There are four main elements to our safeguarding policy - Prevention (e.g. positive, supportive, safe school culture, curriculum and pastoral opportunities for children, safer recruitment procedures); - Protection (by following the agreed procedures, ensuring all staff are trained and supported to respond appropriately and sensitively to safeguarding concerns); - Support (for all pupils, parents and staff, and where appropriate specific intervention for those who may be at risk of harm); - Working with parents and other agencies (to ensure appropriate communications and actions are undertaken). - The procedures contained in this policy apply to all staff (including temporary staff and volunteers) and governors and are consistent with those of Kent Safeguarding Children Board (KSCB).